jafischer/eec2/README.md

 # EEC2: Enhanced EC2

+NOTE: This project has been completely obsoleted by the relentless march of progress.
+Managing individual EC2 instances is so last week.
+Sniff.
+But I had a blast writing it, and it shall remain here for posterity.

 ## Overview
 Eec2 provides a number of commands that greatly simplify working with Amazon EC2 cloud instances.